shivenBajpai/RISC-V-Assembler/README.md

 # Command line switches
 `-d`
 `--debug`
-Runs the assembler in debug mode, providing more verbose output as it runss
+Runs the assembler in debug mode, providing more verbose output as it runs

 `-i <filename>`
 `--input <filename>`